Planning an Easter in Barcelona? Welcome.

 At the best of times Spain’s opening hours are frustrating – imagine Barcelona during Easter!

 Want to visit something and aren’t sure about the hours?
 Drop me a line in the comments below.

 First bit of good news, travellers!
 The hours here never change.

-On Friday April the 14th the metro closes at 2 AM.
+On Friday March 30th the metro closes at 2 am.

-On Saturday April the 15th it’s open all night while on the 16th and 17th it closes at midnight.
+On Saturday March the 31st it’s open all night while on the 1st and 2nd of April it closes at midnight.

 City buses and night buses run regularly just like the rest of the year.
 Consult the schedules at any bus stop for times and frequency.

 The famous hop on hop off Bus Turistic and the Aerobus run normally.

 The Magic Fountain show goes on Friday March 30th and Saturday March 31st from 8:00-9:00 pm.
 For Easter 2018 there will be no show on Sunday April 1st or Monday April 2nd.

 The Rambla’s famous Boqueria Market is closed on March 30th as well as April 1st and 2nd.
 You’ll need to visit on Saturday March 31st.